xdmtk/university/lab0/README.md

 Without arguments, the executable will read characters from `stdin`, otherwise the program will parse the included file path, and if the file path is valid, proceed to parse text from the file.

+### Documentation
+All formal documentation is located in the header files.
+All code is documented inline as well.

 ### Notes
 **Buffer Size**: The maximum amount of characters that can be parsed by the program is 65536.
 The specification doesn't say too much about being robust, so I decided to implement a fixed sized buffer instead of a